Muhammad-Talha-S/synergy-neocortex-ad/source/MySEProject/Documentation/README.md

 To run this project,

 * Install .NET SDK.
 Then using code editor/IDE, create a new console project and place all the C# codes inside your project folder.
-* Add/reference nuget package NeoCortexApi v1.1.4 to this project.
+* Add/reference nuget package NeoCortexApi v1.1.5 to this project.
 * Place numerical sequence CSV Files (datasets) under relevant folders respectively.
 All the folders should be inside the project folder.
 More details given below.

-Our project is based on NeoCortex API.
+This project is based on NeoCortex API.
 More details [NeoCortexAPI](https://github.com/ddobric/neocortexapi/blob/master/source/Documentation/gettingStarted.md).

 # Details